measurestudio/batch_api/readme.md

   batch_config.batch_middleware = Proc.new { }
   # default middleware stack run for each individual operation
   batch_config.operation_middleware = Proc.new { }
+  batch_config.processes = 5 # how many processes to spawn for executing parallel requests, default 4
 end
 ```